Lux-AI-Challenge/Lux-Design-S2/docs/advanced_specs.md

   [factory id]: spaces.Discrete(3)
 }
 ```
 See the document on [spaces.Box/spaces.Discrete](https://gymnasium.farama.org/api/spaces/fundamental/) for how they work.
 See the [act_space.py](https://github.com/Lux-AI-Challenge/Lux-Design-S2/blob/main/luxai_s2/luxai_s2/spaces/act_space.py) file for details on how `ActionsQueue` works.
+Moreover note that **there can be a maximum of `config.UNIT_ACTION_QUEUE_SIZE` actions in an action queue.**

 Actions don't need to include an action for every robot and factory, so we check for partial containment.
+Importantly not submitting an action for a robot leaves their current action queue unchanged.

 ### Action Vector Encoding

 This section details how each action in the action queue is encoded.
 If you plan to use the rule-based starter kits there you can skip this as this is useful for those who plan to read/write the actions directly instead of through an API.
+Moreover note that there can be a maximum of `config.UNIT_ACTION_QUEUE_SIZE` actions in an action queue.

 Let the action be variable `a`.
 In general an action vector has 6 dimensions so `len(a) == 6`.